Skoda Octavia review – the most practical family hatchback

-Ask someone to imagine a car, and they’re likely to think of a hatchback.
-Models like the Volkswagen Golf and Honda Civic have been carrying passengers on our roads for decades, serving the masses as a practical and affordable method of transportation.
+There’s a reason why hatchbacks have been popular for so long.
+For many drivers, they strike just the right balance of size, economy and practicality, with different models to suit all budgets.
+Cars like the Volkswagen Golf and Honda Civic have been carrying passengers on our roads for decades, serving the masses as a practical and affordable method of transportation.

-Below, we’ve listed our favourite hatchbacks on sale today.
-For a selection of smaller cars, read our list of the best superminis, or alternatively, read our list of the best used hatchbacks if you’d rather not shop new.
+Below, we’ve listed our favourite hatchbacks on sale today, including petrol, hybrid and electric options.
+For a selection of smaller cars, read our list of the best superminis, or alternatively, read our list of the best used hatchbacks if you’d rather not shop brand new.

 Park the Skoda Octavia and Volkswagen Golf next to each other, and you probably wouldn’t guess they’re almost identical under the skin.
 A longer body and stretched boot make the Octavia look like a much larger car, and its luggage space is massive as a result.
-Despite the extra metalwork, the Octavia is no more expensive than the Golf, and we think it’s the nicer of the two to sit in.
+Despite the extra metalwork, the Octavia is no more expensive than the Golf, and we think it’s the nicer of the two to sit in, so it’s no surprise that it won our Best Family Car Award for 2025.

 There’s 600 litres of space behind the back seats, and the boot lid opens to reveal a long and wide aperture.
 It’s a well-thought-out space too, with a 12V power supply, hooks for shopping bags or takeaways, and optional cargo nets to keep items secure.
 For a practical, affordable and well-equipped hatchback, you won’t find anything better than the Skoda Octavia.
 Those who need even more space are in luck – there’s also a Skoda Octavia Estate.